SucreLab/AlveolEye/README.md

 ![processing diagram](./docs/PROCESSING_FINAL.svg)

-1. **Select an image**
+1. **Import image**
    - Click the "Import Image" button.
    - Use the file dialog to select an image (`.jpg`, `.png`, or `.tiff`).
-   - Verify the image is correctly loaded in the "Image" layer and check the file name displayed.
+   - Verify that the image correctly loaded.
+The file name should appear to the right of the button.

-2. **Toggle computer vision processing**
+2. **Toggle processing with computer vision**
-   - Keep the checkbox selected to process the image with AI (continue to step 3).
+   - Keep the checkbox selected to process the image with computer vision (continue to step 3).
-   - Unselect to skip AI processing (skip to step 5).
+   - Deselect to skip computer vision processing (skip to step 5).

-3. **Select a model**
+3. **Import weights**
-   - For the default model, proceed to step 4.
+   - To use the default model, proceed to step 4.
    - To use a custom model:
      - Click the "Import Weights" button.
      - Select a model file (`.pth`).
-     - Verify the model name is displayed correctly.
+     - Verify that the weights correctly loaded.
+The file name should appear to the right of the button.

-4. **Set confidence level**
+4. **Set minimum confidence**
-   - Adjust the percentage using the input box or "-/+" buttons.
+   - Adjust the minimum confidence using the input box or the "-/+" buttons.
-   - Predictions with lower confidence than this threshold will not appear.
+   - Predictions from the computer vision model with lower confidence than this threshold will not appear.

 5. **Run processing**
    - Click the "Run Processing" button.